jay0ma/Data-Science-Club/README.md

 If you'd like, I can add any of those next.
 (For example: wire a simple JSON-driven events list or prepare the site for GitHub Pages.)

+New page: `initiatives.html`
+- Shows our project initiatives (Tokyo restaurant, Hotel in Spain, Travel Magazine, NGOs, Small Japanese Businesses) with example dashboard placeholders and what we plan to deliver (dashboards, segmentation, business recommendations).

 This repository now includes an interactive monthly calendar under the "Upcoming Events" section.
 The calendar shows placeholder events and supports month navigation.
 Click a day to see events for that date.

 How to view locally (quick):